 Too much general damage.
 At times the end results can only be as good as the detail that is there to work with in the first place.
 If the photo is not in focus before, neither will the after be.
 Too much damage results in the photo appearing more like a drawing.
 Depending on how you feel about the particular photo, this may be acceptable.
 Our client was satisfied.

-Sometimes we can lighten and enlarge a photo and discover that it's in pretty good shape, other times we see this and it's just not restorable.
+Sometimes we can lighten and enlarge a photo and discover that it's in pretty good shape, most of the times we see this, and it's just not restorable.
 This is why quotes over the phone are not recommended.
 Some people are glad to pay $5.00 just for the scan and enlargement even if it's bad, just to be able to put to rest the question of "who was in the photo" or say "at least I can see it now".

 Image Editing Consultant